DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 * How an object ID is different to the physical object it represents.
 * How to enable layout automation while still manually controlling the trains.
 * How to enable a fully automated layout including train control.
+* What hardware can be used, and how to connect the components.

 .. raw:: html
   :file: ../_static/images/big-picture/rmft-stage1.drawio.svg